SolarSistim/Quickdash/README.md

 # Features

+- NEW Added 04-09-2025: Added Tabs in order to futher organize your links.
 - Global search feature allows searching Google, or other specified search engine, and filters the links you've configured.
 - JSON powered links list (YAML detractors eat your heart out)
 - PNG icons (No icon library is loaded)